My Modeling Standards

 Intermountain/Protocraft Truck

 What a great truck!
-When the Intermountain truck is combined with their metal wheelsets, it is one of the best rolling O Scale trucks available.
-But what about Proto48 you ask?
+When you combine the Intermountain truck with their metal wheelsets, it is one of the best rolling O Scale trucks available.
+But what about Proto48?

 Some Protocraft wheelsets will fit into the trucks without any trouble.
 I mostly have used the 33″ 50-ton, ARA “D” rated axle, double insulated, one wear tread.
-Some need to have the bluntness filed off the end of the axle to let them fit perfectly.
+Some need to have the bluntness filed off the end of the axle to let them fit.

 The protocraft wheelset with the tips of the axels filed.
 You can hardly see it.